We may receive a commission from our partners if you click on a link to review or purchase a product or service. Click to Learn More

 - No automated tip sharing tools

-- Cheapest plan is $14.95/month
+- Cheapest plan is $14.95/month (virtual terminal)

-- Cheapest Restaurant plan is $135/month for 36 months
+- Cheapest restaurant plan is $135/month for 36 months

 Testing Notes: Clover

-Clover by far had the most impressive hardware options out of all the systems we tested.
+Clover had by far the most impressive hardware options out of all the systems we tested.
 When we tried out Clover’s terminal in our testing, our testers found it incredibly easy to navigate to tasks such as adding a student discount when it was time to pay, because of how simple it was to find the function.

 Likewise, Clover’s hardware is of a very high quality.
 I’d actually recommend it to family restaurants because of its ability to withstand the spills and stains that might come about from serving younger children and teenagers.